CatGCN: Graph Convolutional Networks with Categorical Node Features: Related Work

 Feature interactions are critical for revealing intrinsic peculiarity of the node that features affiliated, and they have been extensively explored, especially in real-world applications such as recommendation systems.
 The local feature interaction can help enrich valid feature information, and its effectiveness has been verified in several works~\cite{FM,FFM,AFM}.
-On the other hand, plenty of researches~\cite{PNN,CFM,CrossNet} has illustrated the importance of global feature interaction modeling.
+On the other hand, plenty of researches~\cite{PNN,CFM,CrossNet,yang2019interpretable} have illustrated the importance of global feature interaction modeling.
 Further studies~\cite{DeepFM,xDeepFM} demonstrate that the combination of different levels of information can result in improved performance.
 Recently, with the rise of graph representation learning, the method of using graph neural network to model feature interactions has appeared, which achieves a good performance in the click-through rate prediction task~\cite{Fi-GNN}.
 In our work, we design two different mechanisms to learn the above different levels of information for the categorical node features.
 Specifically, for local interactions, we absorb the existing mature work bi-interaction pooling~\cite{NFM}, while for global interactions, we design a specific graph convolutional network based on the nature of categorical feature interactions.
 The proposed model that combines these two mechanisms achieves optimal performance while remaining lightweight.
+Unlike the route described above, network representation methods with node attributes usually learn the node representation by jointly modeling the structure and attribute information of the network~\cite{HetGNN,ANRL,gao2018deep,meng2019co,liao2018attributed,NAIE}.
+Despite their encouraging success, little consideration has been given to using feature interaction modeling to optimize node representation.
+By contrast, CatGCN completes node representation optimization based on the node-specific feature set, which is orthogonal to the former design.